ninabarzh/broomstick/content/posts/ai-ghosts.md

 draft: false
 ---

 We are no longer in the age of the lone script kiddie lobbing pre-cooked exploits from their mum’s basement.
-What is emerging instead are *neural ghosts*—AI-powered entities capable of autonomously probing, adapting, and burrowing into networks.
+What is emerging instead are *neural ghosts*, AI-powered entities capable of autonomously probing, adapting, and burrowing into networks.
 Think of them as digital fungi: self-replicating, invisible, and patient enough to live under your floorboards for years before fruiting.
 Proof-of-concepts like [Neural Ghost](https://red.tymyrddin.dev/docs/in/network/earthworks/mycosec/neural-ghost) and [FungusFiber ISP hijacks](https://red.tymyrddin.dev/docs/in/network/earthworks/fungusfiber/hijack-isp) already sketch what such systems can become: distributed, stealthy, and frighteningly persistent.

 ## AI makes attack automation trivial

 Attackers will no longer need to hard-code every evasion trick.
 AI models can learn from network responses, automatically mutate payloads, and improve their lateral movement as if they were playing a strategy game.
 Early signs are already here:

-* Autonomous evasion — adaptive systems that can probe defences, adjust their signatures in flight, and even mimic legitimate traffic, for example in [adaptive evasion techniques](https://red.tymyrddin.dev/docs/in/network/roots/icmp/adaptive-evasion-techniques.html).
+* Autonomous evasion, adaptive systems that can probe defences, adjust their signatures in flight, and even mimic legitimate traffic, for example in [adaptive evasion techniques](https://red.tymyrddin.dev/docs/in/network/roots/icmp/adaptive-evasion-techniques.html).
-* [AI-powered BGP attacks](https://red.tymyrddin.dev/docs/in/network/roots/bgp/ai-powered-bgp-attacks.html) — where models analyse routing tables, spot weak points, and launch precision hijacks to intercept global traffic flows.
+* [AI-powered BGP attacks](https://red.tymyrddin.dev/docs/in/network/roots/bgp/ai-powered-bgp-attacks.html), where models analyse routing tables, spot weak points, and launch precision hijacks to intercept global traffic flows.
-* Protocol-level infiltration — using reinforcement learning to improve TCP-based attacks and blend with background noise.
+* Protocol-level infiltration, using reinforcement learning to improve TCP-based attacks and blend with background noise.
 Examples can be found in [AI-powered TCP attacks](https://red.tymyrddin.dev/docs/in/network/roots/tcp/ai-powered-attacks.html).
-* Autonomous campaign systems — swarms of small AI agents coordinating large-scale probing and exploitation without central human oversight.
+* Autonomous campaign systems, swarms of small AI agents coordinating large-scale probing and exploitation without central human oversight.
 Sketched overview in [autonomous attack systems](https://red.tymyrddin.dev/docs/in/network/roots/icmp/autonomous-attack-systems.html).

 The trajectory is obvious: what once required teams of analysts can now be condensed into self-updating playbooks inside a single model.